 “This is exciting news for businesses across Chatham-Kent thanks to the expanded areas that the Digital Transformation Grant now covers.
 Previous versions of the program had a scope that was focused on just downtown areas, and now version three will allow more of our community to access training and funding,” said Jamie Rainbird, Manager of Chatham-Kent Economic Development.
 “There have been some excellent lessons learned over the past two years that have really helped to laser-focus the program and make it an even better opportunity for our community.”

-The three components of the Digital Transformation Grant include support for small business to help them assess their digital needs, an online training course that equips business owners with the digital literacy skills needed to develop a Digital Transformation Plan, and a $2500 grant to assist with the execution of their plan.
+The three components of the Digital Transformation Grant include support for small businesses to help them assess their digital needs, an online training course that equips business owners with the digital literacy skills needed to develop a Digital Transformation Plan and a $2500 grant to assist with the execution of their plan.

 “This program has been a huge success for our region with 91 Chatham-Kent businesses receiving a total of $227,500 in grant funding during the last round.
 As well, there were dozens more who participated in the program just to take part in the training, staff support, and other services that the Small Business Centre was able to provide,” said Rainbird.
 “Even if your business doesn’t qualify for the grant component, the Small Business Centre can still assist you and all of our services are free.
 Just reach out and contact us.”